 The microbiome is the term given to the friendly bugs that dwell in our intestines; they are hugely important, regulating the immune system and synthesizing many vital neurotransmitters.

-They are utterly dependent on undigested fibre from our food which on reaching the large intestine supplies these friendly viruses, bacteria and yeasts with their needs.
+They are utterly dependent on undigested fibre from our food which, on reaching the intestine supplies these friendly viruses, bacteria and yeasts with their needs.

-In many people both the number and diversity of this normal-flora is greatly diminished; chemicals from our food and medication is to blame.
-Making and taking a probiotic such as kefir is proving a corner stone to greater wellness; and eating plenty of fibre.
+In many people both the number and diversity of this normal-flora are greatly diminished; chemicals from our food, medication and an unknown host are to blame.
+Making a probiotic such as kefir is proving a corner stone to greater wellness; and eating plenty of fibre for these bugs.

 Fried bulgur with turmeric is a low GI food so those concerned about the carbs need not be unduly concerned.
 It's the refined starches like cake flour, sugar and white rice that are the great enemy; they also provide no fibre for the microbiome.